ESCI 121: Historical Geology and Paleontology

 Course Objectives

-• Explain and apply knowledge of tectonic processes to interpret geologic events throughout geologic time
+• Analyze tectonic processes to interpret geologic events and Earth’s history through time.

-• Interpret geologic maps, cross sections and stratigraphic columns
+• Interpret geologic maps, cross sections, and stratigraphic columns to reconstruct past environments.

-• Apply the principles of relative dating to interpret sequences of geologic events
+• Apply relative and absolute dating methods to establish sequences and ages of geologic events.

 Major Course Content